-Career Life Education is a key part of each student’s education at EMCS.
-Students study Careers in a blended format in all four of their years.
+Career Education is a key part of each student’s education at EMCS.
+Students study Careers in a blended format in all four of their high school years.
 Grade 9 students work primarily with their core teachers to complete assignments that help them think about their place in the world and their future.
 Grade 10, 11 and 12 students study a course each year, which culminates in a Capstone Project in Grade 12.
-These are part of the graduation program requirements.
-This course is studied in a blended format – they meet with their Teachers during Focus Blocks, learn about Career-Life Education thorugh their core classes, and occasionally meet one on one with their Careers Teacher.
-Click on the course names below to find out more about each course.
+These courses are studied in a blended format – students will meet with their career’s teachers in group settings, complete careers assignments through core classes, and attend relevant assemblies and events.
+All Careers courses must be completed as part of the BC Ministry of Education mandatory graduation requirements.

-The Career Centre is located in Student Services beside the counselling suite.
-The Work Experience Coordinator and the Career Programs Coordinator can assist the students in the following areas:
+The Career Centre is in Student Services located in the counselling suite.
+The Career Education teacher and the Work Experience Coordinator and the Career Programs Coordinator can assist the students in the following areas:

 - Work experience placements and career exploration opportunities

-- TEAC 105 is a course that provides an introduction to careers and basic skills in electronics, computer sciences, civil and mechanical engineering.
-This course is offered Friday afternoons at Interurban Camosun College campus.
+- TEAC 105 a course offered at Camosun College Friday afternoons which introduces careers and basic skills in electronics, computer sciences, civil and mechanical engineering.

-- Coaching on basic employability skills, such as cover letters, dress, work ethic, and interview skills.
+- Coaching on basic employability skills, such as resume building, cover letters, dress, work ethic, and interview skills.

 Career Exploration/Mandatory 30 hours Work Experience